AriFordsham/GHCWiki/records/declared-overloaded-record-fields.md

 - Furthermore, other modules can create records using that field name, and share it.

-The export/import is under usual H98 namespace and module/qualification control, so that when exporting a record type:
+The export/import is under usual H98 namespace and module/qualification control, so that for the record type in an importing module:

-- Some fields can be both read and updated;
+- Some fields are both `get`able and `set`able;
-- Some can be read-only;
+- Some are read-only;
-- Some can be completely hidden.
+- Some are completely hidden.

 In case of 'unintended' clash (another module using the same name 'by accident'), usual H98 controls apply to protect encapsulation and representation hiding.